Home > UNDERSTAND THE DATA

 Our approach to data standardization

-Standardization and nomenclature are key aspects of the CMI-PB project to allow for a consistent understanding of the data available.
+Standardized nomenclature is a key aspect of the CMI-PB project to allow for a consistent understanding of the data available.
 Here, the central database, discussed below, will play an important role by unifying existing scientific nomenclature and classification with a data structure suitable for analysis.
-For example, each macromolecular entry in experimental data will be linked to its standard nomenclatures and classification resources as well as via CMI-PB terminology.
+For example, each macromolecular entry in experimental data will be linked to its standard nomenclatures and classification resources as well via the CMI-PB terminology.

 Approach for the CMI-PB central database schema